Earthquake-proof racking: warehouse with Mecalux conventional racking on the Pacific Rim

 An efficient and safe project

 With this earthquake-resistant project, Mecalux demonstrated its high standards of quality, safety and commitment.
-The challenge of building a warehouse of this kind in such a powerful earthquake zone was overcome while complying with local seismic regulations and supplying an installation which was fully reinforced and prepared to protect the workers and stored goods against earthquake tremors.
+The challenge of building a warehouse of this kind in such a powerful earthquake zone was overcome while complying with local seismic regulations and supplying a facility which was fully reinforced and prepared to protect the workers and stored goods against earthquake tremors.

 Mecalux also pledged to assist in the difficult tasks of reconstruction through the construction of two new warehouses which were equally resistant.